A night camping in Spitzkoppe under thousands of stars

 Camping in Spitzkoppe

-If you are looking for more comfortable accommodation, there is the Spitztkoppen Lodge that offers chalets and a swimming pool (it’s located inside the park and 15 minutes drive from the gate).
+If you are looking for more comfortable accommodation, the Spitztkoppen Lodge offers chalets and a swimming pool (it’s located inside the park and 15 minutes drive from the gate).
 They also arrange all the activities for visitors.

 If you spend the night in Spitzkoppe, we suggest watching the sunset climbing the ‘’natural bridge‘’, a big rock arch close to the campsites.

 Our itinerary and activities: Leaving Swakopmund around 1.30 pm (at first, we visited Walvis Bay and climbed up the Dune 7), we got to Spitzkoppe gate at 3.30 pm.
 We set the tent and prepared the stuff for the ”braai”, then we had a lovely walk towards the natural rock arch (pic above) to see the sunset (it doesn’t need a guide).
 The next day, around 8 am, we met the guide ( booked the day before at the entrance gate) to visit the small Bushman Paradise and climb up the main Bushman Paradise.
 It took us around 1 hour and a half to complete the whole visit.